asynkron/gam-web/src/docs/Actors.md

 An important feature in which Proto.Actor differs from some other actor model implementations is that the current behavior must always handle the next dequeued message, there is no scanning the mailbox for the next matching one.
 Failure to handle a message will typically be treated as a failure, unless this behavior is overridden.

 ## Children
 Each actor is potentially a supervisor: if it creates children for delegating sub-tasks, it will automatically supervise them.
 The list of children is maintained within the actor's context and the actor has access to it.
-Modifications to the list are done by creating (`Context.ActorOf(...)`) or stopping (`Context.Stop(child)`) children and these actions are reflected immediately.
+Modifications to the list are done by creating `Context.Spawn(...)` or stopping `child.Stop()` children and these actions are reflected immediately.
 The actual creation and termination actions happen behind the scenes in an asynchronous way, so they do not “block” their supervisor.

 ## Supervisor Strategy
 The final piece of an actor is its strategy for handling faults of its children.
 Fault handling is then done transparently by Proto.Actor, applying one of the strategies described in Supervision and Monitoring for each incoming failure.
 As this strategy is fundamental to how an actor system is structured, it cannot be changed once an actor has been created.